BugTracker-BH/FrozenFX/README.md

 Experience a high-fidelity winter atmosphere on Android.

 FrozenFX is a visual overlay engine that renders a real-time snow simulation across your device.
-Unlike traditional wallpaper apps that rely on static images or low-quality loops, FrozenFX generates a dynamic, physics-driven snowstorm that appears above your apps, launcher, and lock screen.
+Unlike traditional wallpaper apps that rely on static images or low-quality loops, FrozenFX generates a dynamic, physics-driven snowstorm that appears above your apps, launcher.

 This is not just a wallpaper.
 It is a real-time cinematic overlay designed to transform your device into a digital winter environment.